 This pint-sized venue frequently reaches capacity for its big events, so get in early or you’ll be waiting in line like a pleb until some poor sod leaves and gifts you their place.
 If you've spent time in Brisbane and haven’t visited, you might need your head read.

 Luckily (or maybe unluckily…) for that noggin of yours, this bar is just stop one on the Milton Crawl.
+(JC)

 You’ll find these good folks at 8/1 Park Road, Milton.

-Stop Two: Milton Common
+Stop 3: Milton Common

-Stop Three: Newstead Brewing Co Milton
+Stop 4: Newstead Brewing, Milton

 Newstead Brewing Co Milton is located at 67 Castlemaine Street, Milton.
-Just look for the giant glowing sign.

-Stop Four: Brewski
+Stop 5: Brewski

 Husband and wife duo Matt Emmerson and Antoinette Pollock first flicked on their distinctive IPA light that hangs above the bar back in 2013.
 Since then, Matt has become known among the Brisbane beer community as a bit of a shopaholic: a mad man with a bar to fill with his ever beery dream.

 Don’t be fooled, though, Brewski doesn't just go for the exotic imports.
 These guys and gals are all over the Aussie beer scene like a bad smell, or maybe a bar with a wealth of great options.
-And their mulled Wille Smiths Cider, well, it's second to none.

 Sometimes overshadowed, but never forgotten, is the holy grail of dude food that makes up their menu.
 This menu has carnivores, omnivores and herbivores drooling – yes, they’ve got one hell of a vegan menu, and it’s the tits.
 Their weekday specials will keep your wallet happy, especially if you're a Crafty Cabalista and can take advantage of their two-for-one schooners on arrival – every day.

 So, next time you’re strolling down Caxton Street, no matter what brought you there, look out for the open planned bar with footpath seating and a humble round sign.
 Or, just Maps: "22 Caxton St".
+(JC)

-The newest kid on the block at time of publication, Fritzenberger opened on the corner of Petrie Terrace and Caxton Street in late 2016.
+Fritzenberger opened on the corner of Petrie Terrace and Caxton Street in late 2016.
 The team behind on-trend crowd pleasers Harajuku Gyoza and Nitrogenie saw potential in the venue that previously housed party and karaoke institution Casablanca for 23 years.

 The multi-storey space meant there was plenty of room to squeeze in a SmartBrew automated system.
 Here, wort brewed off-site is brought in to be fermented and dry-hopped before making its way into guests' glasses.
 Accompanying their own brews is a rotating guest tap list.

-Something Different: Lefty’s Old Time Music Hall
+Something different: Lefty’s Music Hall

 What's more, you might find another playground open upstairs: the Mermaid Bar, complete with ridiculously impressive model ship, giant plastic sea creatures overhead and a mean line in rum.